jreisinger/docs/data/notes/sec/aws.md

 # Security Design Principles

-Implement strong identity foundation

-* implement least privilege and separation of duties
-* centralize IAM
-* aim to eliminate reliance on long-term static credentials

-Enable traceability
+**Implement a strong identity foundation**: Implement the principle of least privilege and enforce separation of duties with appropriate authorization for each interaction with your AWS resources.
+Centralize identity management, and aim to eliminate reliance on long-term static credentials.

-* monitor, alert and audit actions and changes to you environment in real time
-* integrate log and metric collection with systems
+**Enable traceability**: Monitor, alert, and audit actions and changes to your environment in real time.
+Integrate log and metric collection with systems to automatically investigate and take action.

-Apply security at all layers

-* implement defense in depth with multiple security controls
-* e.g. at network edge, VPC, load balancing, every instance, OS, application and code level

-Automate security best practices

-* create secure architectures
-* define and manage security controls as code in version-controlled templates
+**Apply security at all layers**: Apply a defense in depth approach with multiple security controls.
+Apply to all layers (for example, edge of network, VPC, load balancing, every instance and compute service, operating system, application, and code).

+**Automate security best practices**: Automated software-based security mechanisms improve your ability to securely scale more rapidly and cost-effectively.
+Create secure architectures, including the implementation of controls that are defined and managed as code in version-controlled templates.
-Protect data in transit and at rest

-* classify data into sensitivity levels
-* use encryption, tokenization, and access control where appropriate
+**Protect data in transit and at rest**: Classify your data into sensitivity levels and use mechanisms, such as encryption, tokenization, and access control where appropriate.

-Keep people away from data

-* reduce or eliminate need for direct access or manual processing of data
+**Keep people away from data**: Use mechanisms and tools to reduce or eliminate the need for direct access or manual processing of data.
+This reduces the risk of mishandling or modification and human error when handling sensitive data.

-Prepare for security events

-* have incident management and investigation policy and process that align to your organizational requirements
-* use tools and automation to increase your speed for detection, investigation, and recovery
+**Prepare for security events**: Prepare for an incident by having incident management and investigation policy and processes that align to your organizational requirements.
+Run incident response simulations and use tools with automation to increase your speed for detection, investigation, and recovery.
-* run incident response simulations

 Source: https://docs.aws.amazon.com/wellarchitected/latest/security-pillar/security.html